 Drinks high in congeners include whiskey, cognac, and tequila.
 Bourbon whiskey is exceptionally high in congeners.

-On the other hand, colorless drinks like vodka, gin and rum, contain low levels of congeners.
-In fact, vodka contains almost no congeners at all.
+On the other hand, colorless drinks — like vodka, gin, and rum — have low levels of congeners.

-Although dehydration is not considered to be the main cause of hangovers, it may contribute to symptoms like thirst, headache, fatigue and dry mouth.
+Although dehydration is not considered a main cause of hangovers, it may contribute to symptoms like thirst, headache, fatigue, and dry mouth.

-Fortunately, dehydration is very easy to avoid.
-Just make sure to drink enough water.
+Fortunately, dehydration is easy to avoid — just make sure to drink enough water.

 Alcohol can interfere with your sleep.

-Although poor sleep doesn’t have much to do with most hangover symptoms, it may contribute to the fatigue and irritability often associated with hangovers.
+Although poor sleep doesn’t cause most hangover symptoms, it may contribute to the fatigue and irritability often associated with hangovers.

 Getting plenty of sleep after heavy drinking can help your body recover.

-Bottom Line: Alcohol can impair the quality of your sleep.
-Make sure you have plenty of time to sleep in after a night of celebration.
+Alcohol can impair your sleep quality.
+Give yourself plenty of time to sleep in after a night of celebration.

 Hangovers are sometimes associated with low levels of blood sugar, a condition known as hypoglycemia.

-Although hypoglycemia is not a major cause of hangovers, it may contribute to some of the symptoms, such as weakness and headache.
+Although hypoglycemia is not a major cause of hangovers, it may contribute to symptoms such as weakness and headache.

-]In addition to providing the necessary vitamins and minerals, having a nutritious breakfast or a late night meal might help maintain your blood sugar levels.
+After drinking, having a nutritious breakfast or a late-night meal might help maintain your blood sugar levels.

-Bottom Line: Eating a good breakfast is a renowned hangover remedy.
-It can help restore blood sugar levels, which mitigates some of the symptoms.
+Eating a good breakfast is a renowned hangover remedy.
+It can help restore blood sugar levels, which mitigates some symptoms.